Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: Introduction

 To state our result let us introduce some material.
 A $C$-set $M$ has a canonical tree, $T(M)$, in which $M$ appears as the set of leaves, with the $C$-relation defined as follows : for $\alpha \in M$, call $br(\alpha):= \{ x \in T(M) ; x \leq \alpha \}$ the branch $\alpha$ defines in $T(M)$ ; then for $\alpha, \beta$ and $\gamma$ in $M$, $M \models C(\alpha, \beta, \gamma)$ iff in $T(M)$, $br(\beta) \cap br(\gamma)$ strictly contains $br(\alpha) \cap br(\beta)$ (which then must be equal to $br(\alpha) \cap br(\gamma)$).
 Let us give a very simple example: call \emph{trivial} a $C$-relation satisfying $C(\alpha, \beta, \gamma)$ iff $\alpha \not= \beta = \gamma$ and suppose $M$ is not a singleton; then $C$ is trivial on $M$ iff $T(M)$ consists of a root, say $r$, and the elements of $M$ as leaves, all having $r$ as a predecessor.
 The $C$-set $(M,C)$ and the tree $(T(M),<)$ are uniformly biinterpretable.
 As usual the Ryll-Nardzewski Theorem makes the classification of indiscernible $\aleph_0$-categorical $C$-minimal sets as a first step in our work.
-Recall that a structure is said to be indiscernible iff all its elements have the same complete type.
-If $M$ is indiscernible leaves are indiscernible in $T(M)$ but nodes never are (except for the trivial $C$-relation): given a node $n$, $T(M)$ may have leaves at infinite or different finite distances from $n$.
-We prove that a pure $C$-set $M$ is indiscernible, $\aleph_0$-categorical and $C$-minimal iff its canonical tree $T(M)$ is colored, where colored is defined by induction as follows.
-Consider on leaves above a node $n$ the relation ``$br(\alpha) \cap br(\beta)$ contains only nodes strictly bigger than $n$''.
-Call cone above $n$ an equivalence class.
-Now a 1-colored good tree either is a singleton, or consists of a unique node with $m$ leaves, where $m$ is an integer $m \geq 2$ or $\infty$, or there exists $\mu$, an integer $\geq 2$ or $\infty$, such that for any leaf $\alpha$ of $T(M)$, $]-\infty; \alpha[$, the branch of $\alpha$ in $T(M)$ deprived of its leaf $\alpha$, is densely ordered and at each node of $T(M)$ there are exactly $\mu$ infinite cones, or there exist $m$ and $\mu$, each an integer or $\infty$, such that for any leaf $\alpha$ of $T(M)$, $\alpha$ has a predecessor in $T(M)$, say the node $\alpha^-$, $]-\infty; \alpha^-]$ is densely ordered and at each node of $T(M)$ there are exactly $m$ leaves and $\mu$ infinite cones.
-An $(n+1)$-colored good tree is an $n$-colored good tree in which each leaf is substituted with a copy of a 1-colored good tree, the same at each leaf, with some constraints on the parameters $m$ and $\mu$ occurring on both sides of the construction. \\
+Recall that a structure is said to be indiscernible iff all its elements have the same complete type \footnote{Notice that, if $M$ is indiscernible the set of leaves is indiscernible in $T(M)$ but the tree $T(M)$, except the singleton, never is.
+Its set of nodes may be indiscernible, see for example 1-colored good trees in Section 4.}.
+We characterize indiscernible, $\aleph_0$-categorical and $C$-minimal $C$-sets by their canonical tree.
+First we define by induction solvable trees.
+Consider on leaves above a node $a$ the equivalence relation ``$br(\alpha) \cap br(\beta)$ contains nodes strictly bigger than $a$".
+An equivalence class is called a \emph{cone} at $a$.
+So, the number of cones at $a$ coincides with the intuitive notion of the number of branches.
+A 0-solvable good tree is a singleton (with the only possible $C$-relation: the empty relation).
+There are three types of 1-solvable good trees.
+Either the tree $T$ consists of a unique node with at least two leaves immediately above.
+Or for any leaf $\alpha$ of $T$, $br(\alpha)$ consists of a dense linear order and its leaf $\alpha$, and at each node there is the same number (a natural number greater than 2 or infinity) of cones.
+Or each $br(\alpha)$ consists of a dense linear order, $\alpha$ and a predecessor of $\alpha$, and there are two numbers $m$ and $\mu$ (natural numbers greater than 1, or infinity) such that at each node of T there are exactly $\mu$ infinite cones and $m$ cones which consist of a single leaf.
+An $(n + 1)$-solvable good tree is an $n$-solvable good tree in which each leaf is substituted with a copy of a 1-colored good tree, the same at each leaf, with some constraints on the parameters $m$ and $\mu$ occurring on both sides of the construction.
+A solvable good tree is an $n$-solvable good tree for some integer $n$.
+And a colored good tree is a tree elementary equivalent to a solvable one.
+We prove that a pure $C$-set $M$ is indiscernible, finite or $\aleph_0$-categorical and $C$-minimal iff its canonical tree $T(M)$ is a colored good tree. \\